 It has been noted that eating, and avoiding, certain types of foods can make the menopause a lot more bearable.
 Here are common problems those going through the menopause may face and some foods to watch out for...

-Stop eating foods that are likely to trigger or worsen hot flushes and night sweats.
+Try to cut down on foods that are likely to trigger or worsen hot flushes and night sweats.
 For instance, avoid stimulants such as coffee, alcohol and chocolate and spicy foods, especially at night - they're notorious for setting off hot flushes.

 Avoid snacking on sugary foods – all too often a sharp rise in your blood glucose level may be followed by a sharp dip which leaves you feeling tired and drained.
 Choose fresh fruit with a few nuts instead.